 What is particularly frightening about this massive pileup was that it did not happen in the early hours of the morning or late at night — times when visibility is particularly limited.
 Instead, as a report from Fox 2 News noted, the multi-vehicle collision occurred at around noon on a Sunday afternoon.

 It is extremely important for Milwaukee and Wisconsin residents to do everything they can to avoid being injured in a car accident, especially given that many traffic collisions are preventable.

-One of the best ways to avoid a deadly winter car accident is making sure that your vehicle is ready for snowy or icy conditions if you encounter them unexpectedly on the Wisconsin roadways.
+One of the best ways to avoid a fatal car accident in Wisconsin is making sure that your vehicle is ready for snowy or icy conditions if you encounter them unexpectedly on the Wisconsin roadways

 While the best advice to avoid a winter traffic collision usually is to simply stay off the highways, winter weather sometimes can appear without much warning, leaving drivers in the midst of a snowstorm.
 At the same time, Wisconsin residents cannot always put off job-related duties or personal errands just because there is dangerous winter weather.
 As such, it is essential to prepare your car for winter driving.